Labor

-Birth plans can be useful, but early in pregnancy they can also create unnecessary pressure.
-Here is why starting with values and questions works better than a polished document.
+Birth plans can help, but early in pregnancy they can also pile on pressure.
+Why starting with values and questions beats a polished document.

 You do not need a polished birth plan right now.
 If you are early in pregnancy and already feel pressure to have every preference documented, that pressure is not coming from your care team — it is coming from the idea that preparation means having all the answers.